Arathurs/Valid-Parenthesis-V/README.md

 # Solution

-This solution beats up to 99.9% of other javascript submissions on Leetcode for the same problem.
-I also refactored this solution into a more verbose version with constants.
-It can be found in the file named isValidWithConstants.js.
+This verbose solution beats up to 99.9% of other javascript submissions on Leetcode for the same problem.
+Constants are also used to store strings to enhance legibility and minimize errors.

 #Example 1: